-Mediterranean natives with funnel-shaped morning glory flowers.
+These Mediterranean natives have funnel-shaped morning glory flowers.
 Common vining morning glories (Ipomoea) are sometimes sold as Convolvulus.

-Mediterranean native.
 Bushy, branching, somewhat trailing plant to 1 ft. high and 2 ft. wide.
 Small, narrow leaves.
-Summer flowers, 1 1/2 in. across, variable in color but usually blue with yellow throat.
-Nick tough seed coats with knife and plant in place when soil has warmed up.
+Summer flowers, 1 1/2 in. across, are variable in color but usually blue with a yellow throat.
+Nick tough seed coats with a knife and plant in place when soil has warmed up.
 In mild-winter climates, can be planted in fall for spring bloom.
-Used as edging or at top of wall.
+Use as edging or at the top of a wall.

 From South Africa.
 Unlike most others, this ice plant is an annual.
 Pretty and useful temporary carpet...

 Botanically speaking, violas, pansies, and almost all violets are perennials belonging to the genus

 Snapdragons are among the best flowering plants for sunny borders and for cutting.
 Bushy and erect, th...